John Battelle

 John Linwood Battelle (born November 4, 1965) is an entrepreneur, author and journalist.
 Best known for his work creating media properties, Battelle helped launch Wired in the 1990s and launched The Industry Standard during the dot-com boom.
 In 2005, he founded the online advertising network Federated Media Publishing.
 In January 2014, Battelle sold Federated Media Publishing's direct sales business to LIN Media and relaunched the company's programmatic advertising business from Lijit Networks to Sovrn Holdings.
+He later started NewCo Platform, an "inside out" events company that allowed attendees to visit "new kinds of companies" in more than a dozen cities around the world.
+In 2019, he co-founded The Recount, which was sold to The News Movement in 2023.

-Battelle is the executive chairman of Sovrn Holdings and NewCo, as well as board director at LiveRamp and Chute.
+Battelle is the chairman of Sovrn Holdings as well as board director at LiveRamp.
+He taught at Columbia SIPA from 2018 to 2022, and is currently a Professor of Practice at Northeastern.